moneroguides/1x02-setting-up-your-own-node/script.md

 Pruned nodes are always recommended over using remote ones, however if you have the space it's a big help for the network if you host a full node.
 A full node would require around 130GB currently, but this size is always increasing.

 To set the location of the blockchain you need to edit everything after the **=** sign.
 Make sure you include the full directory path, including the drive letter if you're using windows.
-I'm going to use the same directory as the one we've been working in.
+I'm going to leave it as default for now.

 If you want to download a pruned copy of the blockchain we need to add a few more lines, first I'm going to add a subheading starting with **#** called Custom, this way i remember that I added the following lines myself.
 Underneath we're going to add `sync-pruned-blocks=1` and `prune-blockchain=1`.
 The value **1** indicates we want to enable this option.
 If you want to disable them, you can either add a **#** to the start of the line to comment it out or change **1** to **0**.